-How Is Universal Life Different From Whole Life?
+How Is Universal Life Different from Whole Life?

-Options vary widely from company to company based off their investment philosophies and what they want to make available to their policyholders, which makes it critical to find a company and policy that aligns with your investing preferences.
+Options vary widely among life insurance companies based on their investment philosophies and what they want to make available to their policyholders, which makes it critical to find a company and policy that aligns with your investing preferences.
 If you are able to find such a match, an investment-oriented universal life policy provides the potential for a better return than what you’ll see in a whole life policy.
 Just remember that it also presents greater risk.
-The other major difference you see with universal policies is that they offer more transparency with regards to fees.
+The other major difference with universal policies is that they offer more transparency with regard to fees.

 Who Should Buy Permanent Life Insurance?

 If you’re older and approaching retirement or are in retirement, then purchasing permanent life insurance likely isn’t going to be the wisest use of your funds.
 This is especially the case if you’re able to self-insure through other investments and have a way to provide for your family members upon passing and cover your financial responsibilities at death.
-If that is not the case, then purchasing permanent life insurance is something that could be considered, in addition to looking at viable alternatives such as long term care insurance.
+If that is not the case, then purchasing permanent life insurance is something that could be considered, in addition to looking at viable alternatives such as long-term care insurance.

 If you’re wanting permanent life coverage, then the best alternative is to purchase coverage as young as you can.
 While you can still get lower premiums under the term alternative, the term will eventually expire.
-Similar coverage under a whole life plan will easily cost five times that amount, but it also guarantees the death benefit for your entire life.
-The following sample charts illustrate the difference in premium cost by age for whole life and term life insurance.
+Similar coverage under a whole life plan will cost more, but it also guarantees the death benefit for your entire life.
+Again, choosing among different types of life insurance all goes back to your personal situation and what fits best.

 Why Life Insurance Is A Bad Investment